 Anagen effluvium can cause sudden hair loss.
 While in the case of telogen effluvium, hair loss occurs 3-4 months after the stressful event.

-However, keep in mind that it is possible for you to experience hair loss due to both simultaneously.
+However, keep in mind that it is possible for you to experience hair loss due to both at the same time.

 Here’s a summary of the differences between the two types of hair loss: